Laragear/WebAuthn/README.md

 The Assertion procedure also follows a two-step procedure: the user will input its username, the server will return the IDs of the WebAuthn credentials to use, and the device pick one to sign the response.
 If you're using [userless login](#userlessone-touchtypeless-login), only the challenge is returned.

 First, use the `AssertionRequest::toVerify()` form request.
 It will automatically create an assertion for the user that matches the credentials, or a blank one in case you're using [userless login](#userlessone-touchtypeless-login).
 Otherwise, you may set stricter validation rules to always ask for credentials.

+For example, we can use our own `AssertionController` to handle it.

 ```php
 // app\Http\Controllers\WebAuthn\AssertionController.php